-The engagement team is led by Helen Thompson, Executive Director, who has significant experience in the police sector.
-Helen is supported by Justine Thorpe, Manager who is the key point of contact for the management of the audit.
-Faraz Yunus, is the Lead Executive, who is responsible for the day-to-day direction of audit work and is the key point of contact for the PCC and the CC lead on the production of their accounts.
+Maria Grindley, leads the engagement team, and has significant experience in the police sector.
+Adam Swain, is the senior manager who supports Maria, and is responsible for the management of the audit.
+Chris Wingrove, is the lead senior, who is responsible for the day-to-day direction of audit work and is the key point of contact for the PCC and the CC lead on the production of the accounts.